farouqzaib/mettis/README.md

 Proceed to start instance(s) of the vector db
 ##### flags
-- httpAddr: address of http API for DB
+- httpAddr: address of HTTP API service
-- joinAddr: address of primary node to join
+- joinAddr: HTTP API service address of primary node to join
 - nodeId: unique identifier for node
 - raftAddr: raft address for node